Secret keys used to encrypt or sign confidential data have to be chosen from a very large keyspace.

 However, passwords are usually short, human-generated strings, making dictionary attacks practical.

-Password hashing functions derive a secret key of any size from a password and a salt.
+Password hashing functions derive a secret key of any size from a password and salt.

-The same password hashed with same parameters will always produce the same output.
+- The same password hashed with the same parameters will always produce the same output.

 Common use cases: